 63 Commonwealth was designed by Snell and Gregerson, architects, and built in 1877 by Webster & Dixon, builders, one of two contiguous houses (63-65 Commonwealth) designed by Snell and Gregerson and built at the same time but by different builders.

-63 Commonwealth was built as the home of Mrs. Anna Caspar (Crowninshield) Warren, the widow of Dr. Jonathan Mason Warren, a physician and surgeon.
-She previously had lived at 2 Park Street.
+63 Commonwealth was built as the home of Anna Caspar (Crowninshield) Warren, the widow of Dr. Jonathan Mason Warren, a physician and surgeon.
 She is shown as the owner on the original building permit application for 63 Commonwealth, dated July 11, 1877, and on the final inspection report, dated August 30, 1878.

 Anna Warren purchased the land for 63 Commonwealth on April 10, 1877, from the estate of Caroline S. (Amory) Eckley, the widow of David Eckley.
 It had been purchased from the Commonwealth of Massachusetts on March 6, 1863, by attorney Edward Ingersoll Browne as her trustee; she died in June of 1866.